Work With Me

 Both are nearly impossible to break from the inside.
 The expertise that created the blind spot is the same expertise being used to evaluate whether one exists.
 The assumptions baked into the business are the same ones doing the questioning.

-I work with business owners and operators on problems that resist internal solutions — strategic clarity, decision-making under uncertainty, and figuring out what actually matters versus what's just noise.
+I work with business owners and operators on problems that resist internal solutions.

 You're buying a path from a specific point of friction to a defined outcome — with someone who can see what proximity has hidden from you.